John Randolph Hearst

 John Randolph Hearst (1909–1958) was an American business executive and the third son of William Randolph Hearst.

 Career

 Hearst, like his brothers, worked for the Hearst Corporation and was said to have the most executive talent among the sons of William Randolph Hearst.
-Any question of his rivaling the non-family executives who constituted a majority of the trustees of his father's will, however, was rendered moot after he died of a heart attack aged 49, while in the Virgin Islands.
+Any question of his rivaling the non-family executives who constituted a majority of the trustees of his father's will, however, was rendered moot when he died of a heart attack at the age of 49 while in the Virgin Islands.